zekager/Text-encryption/README.md

 Ensure that you have Python 3.6+ installed.
 You also need the following Python packages:

 - `cryptography`
-- `tkinter` (comes with Python standard library)
+- `tkinter`

-For intalling write in terminal: pip install cryptografhy pip install tk
+For intalling write in terminal:
+pip install cryptografhy
+pip install tk